-Organizational chart Swiss Life Group as of 1 April 2017
+Organizational chart Swiss Life Group as of 1 April 2019

-^{}Member of the Corporate Executive Board
+\Member of the Corporate Executive Board

-Board of Directors
+Board of Directors of Swiss Life Group

 In accordance with the Articles of Association, the BoD has issued Organizational Regulations setting forth the internal organizational structure and the duties and competencies of the BoD, the BoDs' committees, the Chairman of the BoD and the Corporate ExB.
 The Organizational Regulations are reviewed regularly and adjusted where necessary.
-They are available on the internet at www.swisslife.com, "About us" area, "Organization" section (www.swisslife.com/en/organisation).